 I created this page primarily to answer an ultimate question, which any photographer regardless of their skills and talent gets every once in a while, myself included – "So, what camera do you use?".

-Even though I don't believe that talent and hard work have anything to do with particular equipment, nor that the success and appreciation of an artist depend on any particular camera, I decided to share my equipment and focus mainly on reasons behind my choice of equipment.
+Even though I don't believe that being an artist has anything to do with particular equipment, nor that the success and appreciation of an artist depend on any particular camera, I decided to create this page and focus mainly on reasons behind my choice of such equipment.

 Landscape photography is very demanding to a high image quality, level of details and color.
-Seeing a landscape photo on a monitor or iPhone screen is nice, but seeing a printed photo one 1ft wide or more is incomparably more impressive, especially if printed on a museum quality paper.
+Seeing a landscape photo on a monitor or iPhone screen on Instagram is nice, but seeing a printed photo 1ft wide or more is incomparably more impressive, especially if printed on a museum quality paper.

 It's awfully expensive, slow and hard to use.
 Nevertheless, I choose to work with this type of equipment on purpose.
 I just like the slow pace of using this type of camera.
 I think it also reflects a little bit about my style of photography.
 I like to think I'm pretty observant of the natural world around me and I like to spend time slowly making my way to the image I imagine and the composition I like.
 I am constantly trying to perfect my style and expression in photography to convey my own experience, emotions and artistic view of the moment.
 Sometimes it can take hours if I am very lucky; sometimes it can take days or even years (yes, some of my photos took years to capture).